Tailen/Mayan-EDMS/README.md

     introspect, and categorize files, with a strong emphasis on preserving the contextual and business information of documents.
 It can also OCR, preview, label, sign, send, and receive thoses files.
 Other features of interest are its workflow system, role based access control, and REST API.
+And it's role in CMU course 17-313.
   <p>

 <p align="center">